crobays/boilerplate-django/README.md

 # boilerplate-django
-A Django prepared boilerplate to get initiate a project quickly
+A Django + frontend prepared boilerplate to get initiate a project quickly